Today you'll be introduced to notes on the bass strings, work on right-hand thumb technique, and learn a new piece, First and Only.

 Chords

-There's one new chord in this piece: B-flat major 7.
+There's a new chord in this piece: B-flat major 7.
 This chord is unusual insomuch as it's fretted on the four inner strings.
 Allow your first finger to mute (muffle) the first string—touch but don't press down—so you can strum downwards from the fifth string without hitting a discordant note on the open first string.
 The slight thud when you strum across a muted string will not be noticeable.

 B-Flat Major 7 | Mute the first string by allowing the base of the first finger to touch, but not press, the string.